For a better browsing experience and to benefit from all the features of credit-agricole.com, we advise you to use the Edge browser.

 In a context of deep and ever-accelerating changes, the Group looks to its human capital and the sustainable employability of its employees.
 The growth and continuous development of their skills are among the Group’s major challenges.

 IFCAM is the Group’s entity dedicated to training.
-It regularly adds to its catalogue to make its training offer even more accessible and relevant.
+It regularly adds to its vocational training catalogue to make its offer ever more accessible and relevant.

 In order to support its employees, the Group focuses on three key areas: